dhaDang/cse15l-lab-reports/labreport.md

 Note: ignore the next few lines if you have a Mac, only complete the next two steps if you're on Windows!
 * Install git
 * open a terminal in Vs Code and open a new terminal
-* write: ssh cs15lsp23xx@ieng6.ucsd.edu ->replace xx corresponding to your personal account

 FOR MAC:
 * github should be installed already to check write git to terminal The output of this should be:
 <img width="561" alt="Screen Shot 2023-04-06 at 5 50 12 PM" src="https://user-images.githubusercontent.com/130107069/230518605-7e217dd5-8650-4d5e-bc4b-6df36a1a2e2c.png">

+** Note: steps below are the same regardless of Mac or Windows! **
+* write: ssh cs15lsp23xx@ieng6.ucsd.edu ->replace xx corresponding to your personal account You should then be prompted to answer a yes/no question ** reply with yes! ** Then type in your password
+At this point your terminal should look like this
+** Note the structure should be the same but my account is my email rather than my username due to some issues **